Name

 "I myself went reluctantly in No. 15."

-Since the three gamblers were apparently together during the entire evacuation, lifeboat #15 seems to be a likely candidate for all three men.
+The three gamblers were apparently together during the entire evacuation.
+Most of us, though not all, felt lifeboat #15 was the most likely boat for all three men.